usedhondacivic/usedhondacivic.github.io/README.md

 # Michael Crum's Portfolio Website

-Uses GNU Make paired with Node.js as a static website generator.
+Uses GNU Make paired with Node.js to create a static website generator.

 Articles are stored in `/projects`, which is crawled by make.
 Component generators in `/generators` insert project data into the templates in `/templates`.
 Image assets are converted to `.webp` using ffmpeg for optimization.
 Everything is saved under `/docs`, where GitHub Pages is convigured to serve the website.